 Reinstall the operating system

 Now, this is kind of an extreme measure, but sometimes it is the only one that brings your old fast computer back.
 Before doing this though, go ahead and install jv16 PowerTools and you will find that the painful and long process of reinstalling Windows might not be in fact necessary.

 Scan your computer with a malware program or antivirus

 If your Windows computer is constantly freezing, then it could likely host a malware program, adware or a virus on your operating system.
 A simple scan with specialized software of your system files will reveal the issue and usually solve it as well.

-Finally, it may just be a simple program has crashed and not your operating system.
-You should open your task manager by holding down the CTRL + ALT + DELETE and selecting end task for any specific programs that are causing computer freezes.
+Finally, it may just be a simple program has crashed and not your OS.
+You should open your task manager by holding down the CTRL + ALT + DELETE and selecting end task for any specific programs (or singular program) that are causing computer freezes.

 See?
 It’s rather easy to make sure that your computer is always performing at its best.
 All you need to do is give it some attention from time to time or find a few minutes to install a product that will do that for you.

 We hope that our guide on how to prevent your windows computer from freezing has been of help!